jrg94/CSE5544/assignment04/README.md

 an arbitrary value (1/40).
 This appeared to be the best choice for the visualization.
 During experimentation, I changed this value.

+Also, I should note that I didn't use traditional arrows for encoding.
+Instead, at the tip of each vector, I placed a circle.

 The following graphs demonstrate the results.

 ### Figure 1